 Clinical trials: Professor Paula Williamson, Dr Susanna Dodd

-Statistics: Professor Richard Emsley, Dr Chris Sutton, Dr Jamie Kirkham, Professor James Wason
+Statistics: Professor Richard Emsley, Dr Chris Sutton, Professor Jamie Kirkham, Professor James Wason

 Qualitative and recruitment research: Professor Peter Bower, Professor Bridget Young